-‘Triple talaq’ abolition is only the start of a larger campaign for gender justice in India
+‘Triple Talaq’ Abolition Is Only The Start Of A Larger Campaign For Gender Justice In India

 Beyond the religious angle

 This broad reflection is crucial, as there’s abundant evidence that Muslim women rank below the national average when it comes to literacy, schooling and the workforce.
-For example, 48% of all Muslim women are illiterate, higher than the national average of 44%; the enrolment rate of Muslim girls in schools is 40.6% compared to 63.2% for caste Hindus; work participation of Muslim women in 2011 was just 14.8%, well below the already low 27% for all women.
+For example, 48 percent of all Muslim women are illiterate, higher than the national average of 44 percent; the enrollment rate of Muslim girls in schools is 40.6 percent compared to 63.2 percent for caste Hindus; work participation of Muslim women in 2011 was just 14.8 percent, well below the already low 27 percent for all women.

 This marginalisation is compounded by the fact that Muslim women’s issues are often only discussed as religious ones.
 This doesn’t just reinforce the centrality of personal laws, but glosses over the economic, political, and social problems that define the everyday experiences of Muslim women.